|

 Using your computer, you can print out your

 images.
-We suggest that you use either a laser or inkjet
+If you want to make good prints I suggest that you use either a laser or inkjet

 printer.
 New print cartridges, glossy paper, and iron on